Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap: Experiments

 This section details the experimental design used to evaluate fine-tuned LLMs for vulnerability detection, including the selection of datasets, model configurations, training protocols, and the hardware environment utilized for the study.

-To do a comprehensive analysis, we choose 5 different state-of-the-art open-source large languages models for evaluation: Qwen3-8B\cite{qwen3technicalreport}, Qwen2.5-Coder-7B-Instruct\cite{hui2024qwen2}, Llama3.1-8B\cite{grattafiori2024llama}, DeepSeek-LLM-7B-Chat\cite{deepseekai2024deepseekv3technicalreport}, and DeepSeek-Coder-6.7B-Instruct\cite{deepseek-coder}.
+To do a comprehensive analysis, we choose 5 different state-of-the-art open-source large languages models for evaluation: Qwen3-8B~\cite{qwen3technicalreport}, Qwen2.5-Coder-7B-Instruct~\cite{hui2024qwen2}, Llama3.1-8B~\cite{grattafiori2024llama}, DeepSeek-LLM-7B-Chat~\cite{deepseekai2024deepseekv3technicalreport}, and DeepSeek-Coder-6.7B-Instruct~\cite{deepseek-coder}.
 Notably, Qwen2.5-Coder-7B-Instruct and DeepSeek-Coder-6.7B-Instruct are instruction-tuned models explicitly optimized for code generation, enabling us to investigate the effect of domain-specific fine-tuning.
 All models fall within the 7B–8B parameter range, offering a favorable trade-off between capability and computational efficiency for fine-tuning.

-Each model was fine-tuned on both \DA (paired vulnerable code with fixed version) and \DB (non-paired cases) (\S~\ref{sec:dataset}) respectively, with the ms-swift\cite{zhao2024swiftascalablelightweightinfrastructure} framework with LoRA (Low-Rank Adaptation)~\cite{hu2022lora}.
+Each model was fine-tuned under two distinct training paradigms.
+For both paradigms, the models were trained on \DA ~(paired vulnerable code with patched version) and \DB ~(non-paired cases) (\S\ref{sec:dataset}) respectively, utilizing the ms-swift~\cite{zhao2024swiftascalablelightweightinfrastructure} framework with LoRA (Low-Rank Adaptation)~\cite{hu2022lora}.
 The LoRA is trained with a \textit{rank} of 8 and an \textit{alpha value} of 32, with all other parameters remaining default, training for 3 epochs.
-A consistent prompt template depicted in Figure~\ref{fig:promptTemplate} was applied across all training and models to standardize input-output structure.
-Notably, we explicitly restricted the models to output only the final classification result rather than a chain-of-thought (CoT) reasoning process.
-This design choice is motivated by the need to minimize inference latency and computational overhead; as highlighted in recent study~\cite{shi2025speccot}, excessive CoT token generation significantly increases the computational cost, which can hinder the scalability and efficiency required for practical industrial deployment.
+A consistent prompt template depicted in Figure~\ref{fig:promptTemplate} was applied in all training and models to standardize the input-output structure, where the text highlighted in red indicates the specific differences between two fine-tuning paradigms.

-For the LLM without fine-tuning setups, which is used as baselines, we are using the same prompts but an additional structured output prompt is provided (corresponding to the red “optional” block in Figure~\ref{fig:promptTemplate}), guiding the model to generate a boolean value as the result of binary classification.
-The non-fine-tuned setup is also evaluated on both datasets.
+Furthermore, to conduct an in-depth investigation into the causes of reasoning failures (addressed in RQ3), we incorporated an LLM-assisted analysis pipeline.
+Specifically, we utilized the Qwen3.5-plus model as the backbone engine to systematically extract, categorize, and analyze the underlying reasons for reasoning errors across both false positive and false negative samples.